I regularly talk about self praise – It is one of my favourite topics!

-In discussing the importance of self praise whether it is with coaching clients or when speaking at an wellbeing event or conference, there is often a lot of resistance to be felt from my audience!
-Unfortunately, many of us have negative beliefs both from society and our families, that it is ‘wrong’ in some way to give ourselves a well deserved pat on the back.
-We often believe that it is arrogant or simply unnecessary.
-Many people also don’t believe they deserve to bestow this kindness on themselves and hook into phrases such as ‘Self Praise is no praise’ or ‘Self Praise is no recommendation’.
+Unfortunately, many of us are still buying into old negative beliefs both from society and our families, that it is ‘wrong’ in some way to give ourselves a well deserved pat on the back.
+Many people also don’t believe they deserve to bestow this kindness on themselves.
+They often believe old phrases such as ‘Self Praise is no praise‘ or ‘Self Praise is no recommendation’.

-Contrary to the above, clients often come to me to be coached as they are desperate for someone outside of themselves to praise them.
-I hear phrases like ‘My boss never says well done’, or ‘I never know where I stand’.
+Contrary to the above beliefs, clients often come to me for Life Coaching as they are desperate for someone outside of themselves to praise them or give them approval.
+I hear phrases like ‘My boss never gives me positive feedback or ‘, or ‘I never know where I stand‘.

-Isn’t it amusing that we are on the search for praise from other people but are not willing to give it to ourselves?
+Isn’t it fascinating that we are seeking approval and praise from other people but are not willing to give it to ourselves?
 In fact, we look for others to validate us through external praise, but are not willing to validate ourselves.

 Giving yourself some well deserved praise and acknowledgement may also prevent you seeking it so desperately from other people.
 Remember, you cannot ever rely on anyone else to boost your self esteem or give you the validation that you require.
 If you are continually searching for praise from other people, you will only end up disappointed.
 To be honest, it is not other peoples responsibility to praise or validate you.
 However, you can choose right now to give yourself the gift of self praise.